 For Python-related questions and problem reports, you can post to the newsgroup comp.lang.python, or send them to the mailing list at python-list@python.org.
 The newsgroup and mailing list are gatewayed, so messages posted to one will automatically be forwarded to the other.
 There are around 120 postings a day (with peaks up to several hundred), asking (and answering) questions, suggesting new features, and announcing new modules.
-Before posting, be sure to check the list of Frequently Asked Questions (also called the FAQ), or look for it in the Misc/ directory of the Python source distribution.
+Before posting, be sure to check the list of Frequently Asked Questions (also called the FAQ).
 Mailing list archives are available at http://mail.python.org/pipermail/.
 The FAQ answers many of the questions that come up again and again, and may already contain the solution for your problem.